naemon/naemon.github.io/documentation/usersguide/livestatus.md

 status and configuration information from the Naemon core.
 Detail description is available on <a href="http://mathias-kettner.de/checkmk_livestatus.html">mathias-kettner.de</a>.

+### Module Options

+The livestatus module is usually loaded from the `/etc/naemon/module-conf.d/livestatus.cfg` file:

+    broker_module=/usr/lib64/naemon/naemon-livestatus/livestatus.so debug=0 /var/cache/naemon/live
+    event_broker_options=-1

+The module accepts a number of options:

+#### data_encoding

+Changes encoding style.

+Possible values:

+- `utf8` *(Default)*
+- `latin1`
+- `mixed`

+ex.:

+    broker_module=.../livestatus.so data_encoding=utf8 ...

+#### debug

+Enable/disable debug logging.

+Possible values:

+- `0` debug logging off *(Default)*
+- `1` debug logging on

+ex.:

+    broker_module=.../livestatus.so debug=1 ...

+#### group_authorization

+Sets group authorization mode.

+If GroupAuthorization is strict (default), a user must be a contact on all hosts in the hostgroup in able to see the hostgroup.
+If GroupAuthorization is loose it is sufficient for the user to be a contact on one of the hosts in the hostgroup.

+This is only used for queries using the AuthUser header.

+Possible values:

+- `strict` *(Default)*
+- `loose`

+ex.:

+    broker_module=.../livestatus.so group_authorization=strict ...

+#### hidden_custom_var_prefix

+Set prefix to hide custom variables by prefix.

+Possible values: any string value.

+ex.:

+    broker_module=.../livestatus.so hidden_custom_var_prefix=SECRET ...

+#### idle_timeout

+Timeout value for keepalive connections in milliseconds.
+Defaults to 300000 (300sec).

+Possible values: any positive integer value.

+ex.:

+    broker_module=.../livestatus.so idle_timeout=300 ...

+#### inet_addr

+Make livestatus listen on tcp address.

+Possible values: any socket description.

+ex.:

+    broker_module=.../livestatus.so inet_addr=0.0.0.0:6666 ...

+#### log_file

+Change path to logfile.

+Possible values: valid file locaton

+ex.:

+    broker_module=.../livestatus.so log_file=/var/log/livestatus.log ...

+#### max_backlog

+Set maximum number of backlog connections.
+Defaults to 3.

+Possible values: any positive integer value.

+ex.:

+    broker_module=.../livestatus.so max_backlog=3 ...

+#### max_cached_messages

+Set maximum number of cached log messages.
+Defaults to 500000.

+Possible values: any positive integer value.

+ex.:

+    broker_module=.../livestatus.so max_cached_messages=1000000 ...

+#### max_lines_per_logfile

+Set maximum number of lines read from each logfile.
+Defaults to 1000000.

+Possible values: any positive integer value.

+ex.:

+    broker_module=.../livestatus.so max_lines_per_logfile=2000000 ...

+#### max_response_size

+Sets maximum final response size in bytes.
+Defaults to 524288000 (500MiB).

+Possible values: any positive integer value.

+ex.:

+    broker_module=.../livestatus.so max_response_size=1048576000 ...

+#### num_client_threads

+**deprecated:** There is no limit of concurrent threads anymore.

+#### pnp_path

+Sets path to pnp rrd files.
+This is used to fill the `pnpgraph_present` columns.

+Possible values: any valid directory location.

+ex.:

+    broker_module=.../livestatus.so pnp_path=/var/lib/pnp4nagios/perfdata ...

+#### query_timeout

+Sets read timeout for queries in milliseconds.
+Defaults to 10000 (10sec).

+Possible values: any positive integer value.

+ex.:

+    broker_module=.../livestatus.so query_timeout=30000 ...

+#### service_authorization

+Sets service authorization mode.

+Naemon automatically regards a contact for a host also as a contact for all services of that host.
+We call this method loose.
+By setting it to strict, one must be an explicitly contact of a service in order to see it when using the AuthUser setting.
+Please note that Naemon makes all services that do not have any contact at all inherit all contacts of the host - regardless whether this option is set to strict or loose.
+The default option is loose.

+This is only used for queries using the AuthUser header.

+Possible values:

+- `strict` *(Default)*
+- `loose`

+ex.:

+    broker_module=.../livestatus.so service_authorization=strict ...

+#### thread_stack_size

+Sets threads stack size in bytes.
+Defaults to 65536.
+Read more in `man 3 pthread_attr_setstacksize`.
+There is usually no reason to change this.

+Possible values: any positive integer value.

+ex.:

+    broker_module=.../livestatus.so thread_stack_size=65536 ...

 ### Syntax
 Detailed description about the query language itself is on <a href="http://mathias-kettner.de/checkmk_livestatus.html">mathias-kettner.de</a>.